CloudTestDrive/EventLabs/AppDev/K8S/sample.app.OKE2.md

 ![alt text](images/wercker.edit.png)

 + Now hit the "Commit Changes" button below to kick-off the workflow
-+ Navigate to your wercker window, and click the "Runs" tab on tob if necessary.
++ Navigate to your wercker window, and click the "Runs" tab on top if necessary.
 You will see a new build has started, building and deploying your changes to the server.
-+ Once the build is finished, navigate back to the sample application and hiut the refresh button of your browser ... your changes have been deployed!
++ Once the build is finished, navigate back to the sample application and hit the refresh button of your browser ... your changes have been deployed!

 ### Install Kubernetes command line interface and connect to Oracle Container Engine instance ###